abureyko/house-prices-prediction/README.md

 ## 📈 Key Insights
 - Area and price per sqft are most important factors
-- Random Forest outperformed Linear Regression by 35%
+- Random Forest outperformed Linear Regression by 35% on MAE